 What happens if I miss my appointment time to use the Plantation Archives?

-your appointment, please contact us to reschedule.
-All materials held for appointments
+to postpone your appointment, please contact us to reschedule.
+All materials

-questions about the Plantation Archives.
-Much of the information the librarians
+basic questions about the Plantation Archives.
+Much of the information

 web pages for rates and contact information.

 What is the difference between the HSPA Plantation Archives and the